LRT in

 Photo by page author

-From here, the line travels in a ravine between the eastbound and westbound lanes of Shaker Boulevard.
+The line continues to the east in a ravine between the eastbound and westbound lanes of Shaker Boulevard.
 Passing E116 station, the line continues and levels out with Shaker Boulevard before reaching Shaker Square.

 At this point, the line is at the same level as Shaker Boulevard.
-Its ROW is in a wide median (about 30 metres wide).
-The Shaker Square station is immediately to the west of Shaker Square (the road), and the junction where the Blue and Green lines split is to the east of Shaker Square.
+Its right of way is in a wide median (about 30 metres wide).
+The Shaker Square station is immediately to the west of Shaker Square (the road), and the junction where the Blue and Green lines split is about 200 metres east of Shaker Square station.

 Photo by page author

-Here is a run-down of the trip from Shaker Square to Green on the Green Line that takes approximately 13 minutes:
+The trip from Shaker Square to Green on the Green Line takes approximately 13 minutes.

 Photo by page author